 New landscaping included formal gardens and special public use areas within the historic context of the remaining landscape elements.
 The huge trees on the property are also assessed for their health and appropriate trimming took place.
 Three of these trees, all planted before 1900, are on the California Historic Tree Registry.

-The City of Camarillo along with the Camarillo Ranch Foundation completed the $1.5 million restoration of the property by 2001 as a special events center as well as a cultural and educational facility.
-The grand reopening of the Camarillo House took place during the 2001 holiday season.
-Still to be completed will be the 1905 Mule Barn Restoration Project as a historic exhibit space and special event center.
+The City of Camarillo along with the Camarillo Ranch Foundation completed the $1.5 million restoration of the property by 2001 as a House Museum, wedding and special events venue, as well as a cultural and educational center within the community.
+The grand reopening of the Camarillo Ranch House took place during the 2001 holiday season.
+Also renovated was the 1905 Mule Barn and stables.